 It used to be that young women who had not yet given birth were warned against long-term contraception because it was supposed to negatively affect fertility.

-- And today, patients know that these warnings can be between fairy tales insert.
-The risk is practically none, fertility returns very quickly after the removal of the IUD or contraceptive implant - this can be done at any time.
-The IUD is not the method of contraception of first choice for women who have not given birth, but basically mainly due to the technical issues involved in its insertion.
-Since the 5-year-old insole is available in sizes smaller than the classic insoles, it is also used by very young women.
-Hormonal inserts and implants are an effective and comfortable contraceptive option, and additionally relieve menstrual complaints.
-It is very rare for a woman to want to stop such contraception before its expiration date.
+- Today, patients know that these warnings can be dismissed.
+The risk is practically nonexistent, and fertility returns very quickly after removing an IUD or contraceptive implant – it can be done at any time.
+An intrauterine device (IUD) is not the first-choice contraceptive method for women who haven't given birth, but this is mainly due to technical issues related to its insertion.
+Since the introduction of the 5-year IUD, which is smaller than the traditional ones, very young women also use it.
+Hormonal IUDs and implants are effective and comfortable contraceptive options, and they also alleviate menstrual discomfort.
+It’s very rare for a woman to want to stop using this form of contraception before its expiration date.

 Do you often talk to young patients about motherhood?